-Urinary bladder is a muscular elastic organ that stores urine from the kidneys via the ureters.
+Urinary bladder is a muscular elastic organ that stores urine from the kidneys via the ureters, and empties via the urethra.
+Ureterovesical junction functions like a flap valve, ensuring unidirectional urine flow from the ureters into the bladder.
 The bladder wall is 3-5 mm thick, but thinner when the bladder is extended.
 The inner wall has thick mucosal folds with surface glycocalyx, allowing the distension, and protecting the bladder from infections and toxic substances in the urine.
 Bladder and ureter walls contain numerous transporters that may help to maintain the high concentration gradients between urine and plasma; during bladder infections the bladder wall becomes more permeable to solutes (Lavelle et al., 2002).
-Human bladder can hold 3-5 dL of urine before the need to empty, via the urethra.

 Blood flow to the bladder is usually supplied by at least two arteries to different parts of the organ.
 Also the veins and lymph flow can be varied between individuals.